airbytehq/airbyte/docs/integrations/sources/mysql.md

 #### Requirements

 1. MySQL Server `8.0`, `5.7`, or `5.6`.
-2. Create a dedicated read-only Airbyte user with access to all tables needed for replication
+2. Create a dedicated read-only Airbyte user with access to all tables needed for replication.

 #### 1. Make sure your database is accessible from the machine running Airbyte